 Exploring standard modularity

-Stimulate innovative designs for small, low-head hydropower facilities capable of lowering the capital costs and reducing the environmental impacts of development at new stream-reaches (DE-FOA_0001836)
+In addition, ORNL is collaborating with two industry partners through Funding Opportunity DE-FOA_0001836.
+The goal of this FOA is to stimulate innovative designs for small, low-head hydropower facilities capable of lowering the capital costs and reducing the environmental impacts of development at new stream-reaches

-Develop new, innovative, transformative, modular hydropower technologies that balance performance, economics, and environmental sustainability.
+ORNL is collaborating with four industry partners through Funding Opportunity DE-FOA_0002080.
+The goal of this FOA is to develop new, innovative, transformative, modular hydropower technologies that balance performance, economics, and environmental sustainability.
 Proposed technologies must leverage advanced manufacturing techniques to lower the cost, increase performance, and/or facilitate rapid deployment of these technologies.
-(DE-FOA_0002080)

 Design evaluation and optimization